JuliaLang/www.julialang.org/downloads/index.md

 ## OS X

 On Mac, a Julia-version.dmg file is provided, which contains Julia.app.
 Installation is the same as any other Mac software -- copy the Julia.app to your hard-drive (anywhere) or run from the disk image.
-You need OS X Lion (10.7) or later to use the precompiled binaries.
-Julia works with OS X Snow Leopard (10.6), but needs to be built from source.
+OS X Lion (10.7) or later are required to be able to use the precompiled binaries.
+OS X Snow Leopard (10.6) has also been reported to work, but it may not work in all cases.
+In such cases, you may need to build from source.

-Uninstallation is performed by deleting Julia.app.
-If you would also like to remove your preferences files, they are `~/.julia` and `~/.juliarc.jl`.
+Uninstall Julia by deleting Julia.app and the packages directory in ~/.julia.
+Multiple Julia.app binaries can co-exist without interfering with each other.
+If you would also like to remove your preferences files, remove `~/.juliarc.jl`.

 ## Linux